paxdotdev/vscode-extension/README.md

-# Pax VS Code Extension README
+# Pax VS Code Extension

-Welcome to the Pax VS Code extension!
-This extension aims to streamline the development workflow for developers using the Pax UI engine.
+This extension aims to streamline Pax development in Visual Studio Code.
 Integrate Pax components effortlessly into your native apps and websites.

 ## Features